laura-hbl/impression-tracking-microservice/README.md

    ```bash
    mvn spring-boot:run
    ```
-5. The ad-serving microservice will run on `http://localhost:8080`.
+5. The ad-serving microservice will run on `http://localhost:8080` and the redis server listen on port 9090.

 ### Impression-Tracking Microservice